Arrotech/Java-Rest-API/README.md

 Note that this project is meant for java.

+1. Download the repository.
-1. Download and extract the zipped folder.
+2. Extract the zipped folder.
-2. Then import the extracted folder to eclipse and run the application.
+3. Then import the extracted folder to eclipse and run the application.
-3. Run postman or any other web service client to test the api endpoints.
+4. Run postman or any other web service client to test the api endpoints.

 **HOW TO TEST**